groonga/groonga/doc/source/reference/commands/select.rst

 both ``filter`` and ``query``.

 ``filter`` parameter is designed for complex conditions.
-A filter text should be formated in :doc:`/reference/grn_expr/script_syntax`.
+A filter text should be formatted in :doc:`/reference/grn_expr/script_syntax`.
 The syntax is similar to ECMAScript.
 For example, ``column == "value"`` means that the value of ``column`` column is equal to ``"value"``. ``column < value`` means that the value of ``column`` column is less than